The Science Behind EMDR: How It Works and Why

 EMDR requires you to simultaneously focus on internal distressing material while maintaining awareness of the present-moment bilateral stimulation.
 This dual attention helps you stay grounded in the present while accessing past memories.

-This balance prevents you from becoming completely immersed in the traumatic memory (which can be retraumatizing) while still allowing enough access to process it.
+This balance prevents you from becoming completely immersed in the difficult memory while still allowing enough access to process it.
 It creates a “foot in both worlds” experience that seems optimal for reprocessing.

 4. Orienting Response

 The bilateral stimulation may activate what’s called an “orienting response”—our brain’s automatic reaction to new stimuli in our environment.
-This response temporarily disrupts the anxiety associated with the traumatic memory and induces a relaxation response.
+This response temporarily disrupts the distress associated with the difficult memory and induces a relaxation response.

 This relaxation allows the brain to access the memory network in a calmer state, making it easier to integrate new, more adaptive information.